On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Toy Simulations

-{\bf B. Effect of parameters for ADMM.} There are mainly two parameters for the proposed ADMM, i.e., the regularization parameter $\lambda$ and penalty parameter $\beta$ involved in the augmented Lagrangian, where the regularization parameter can be generally regarded as the model parameter depending on the specific data.
-Thus, the algorithmic parameter of ADMM is only the penalty parameter.
-In this experiment, we consider the performance of ADMM in approximating the univariate square function with different regularization and penalty parameters, under the optimal neural networks (i.e., the deep fully-connected neural networks with depth 2 and width 100) and the MSRA initialization with the optimal scaling factor $8$.
-Specifically, the regularization and penalty parameters vary from $\{10^{-6}, 10^{-5},10^{-4}, 10^{-3},10^{-2}\}$ and $\{0.1,0.5,1,5,10\}$, respectively.
-The approximation errors of ADMM with these parameter settings are shown in Figure \ref{Fig:squarefun-para-admm}(a).
-From Figure \ref{Fig:squarefun-para-admm}(a), in terms of the penalty parameter $\beta$, ADMM usually performs well for a moderately large $\beta$, say, $\beta\in \{ 0.5, 1, 5\}$, which can be also observed in the later experiments.
+{\bf B. Effect of parameters for ADMM.} There are mainly two parameters for the proposed ADMM, i.e., the model parameter $\lambda$ (also called as the regularization parameter) and the algorithm parameter $\beta$ involved in the augmented Lagrangian (also called as the penalty parameter).
+In this experiment, we consider the performance of ADMM in approximating the univariate square function with different model and algorithmic parameters, under the optimal neural networks, i.e., deep fully-connected neural networks with depth 2 and width 100.
+Specifically, the regularization and penalty parameters vary from $\{10^{-6}, 10^{-5},10^{-4}, 10^{-3},10^{-2},10^{-1}\}$ and $\{0.01,0.1,0.5,1,5,10,100\}$, respectively.
+The approximation errors of ADMM with these parameters are shown in Figure \ref{Fig:squarefun-para-admm}(a).
+From Figure \ref{Fig:squarefun-para-admm}(a), considering the penalty parameter $\beta$, ADMM with $\beta=1$ achieves the best performance in most cases, as also observed in the experiments later.
 Thus, in practice, we can empirically set the penalty parameter $\beta$ as $1$.
-As pointed out before, the regularization parameter is a model parameter, which usually has significant effect on the performance of the proposed ADMM.
-From Figure \ref{Fig:squarefun-para-admm}, a very small regularization parameter (say, $\lambda = 10^{-6}$) is sufficient to achieve a very high approximation precision in approximating the univariate square function.
-The approximated square function by ADMM with the parameters ($\lambda=10^{-6}, \beta=1$) is presented in Figure \ref{Fig:squarefun-para-admm}(b), from which it can be observed that the square function can be well approximated by the proposed ADMM method with a very high precision.
+Since $\lambda$ is a model parameter, it usually has significant effect on the performance of the proposed ADMM.
+From Figure \ref{Fig:squarefun-para-admm}(a), a small regularization parameter (say, $\lambda = 10^{-6}$) is sufficient to yield an ADMM solver with high approximation precision.